openpreserve/fido/README.txt

    (or use the big Downloads button on http://github.com/openplanets/fido)
 2. Unzip into some directory
 3. Open a command shell, cd to the directory that you placed the zip contents into
-4. python setup.py install
-   On the Mac, this places the fido.sh executable somewhere useful: sudo python setup.py install --install-scripts=/usr/local/bin
-5. You should now be able to see the help text: python -m fido.fido -h
+4. You should now be able to see the help text: python -m fido.fido -h
    If you are lucky, you may also be able to run with fido.sh -h

-Windows
-1. Download the latest msi release from http://github.com/openplanets/fido/downloads (or use the big Downloads button on http://github.com/openplanets/fido)
-2. Double click
-3. Open a comnand shell.
-You should now be able to run fido: python -m fido.fido -h

 Dependencies
 ------------

-Fido 0.7 and later will run on Python 2.6 or Python 2.7 with no other dependencies.
+Fido 0.9.6 and later will run on Python 2.6 or Python 2.7 with no other dependencies.

 Format Definitions
 ------------------